-Length and weight of fish is commonly used as a management tool in inland fisheries.
+Length and weight of fish is commonly used as a management tool in inland fisheries to express population size structure and condition.
 Relationships between length and weight in fish have been mathematically expressed as condition factors (Blackwell et al. 2000).
 Condition factors express the predicted weight or plumpness of a fish at a given length.
 Until recently, however, limitations imposed by the statistical properties of length and weight relationships prevented their use in comparisons of populations.
 The development of a "relative weight" (Wr) index (Murphy et al. 1990) appears to have overcome these statistical limitations and presents potential for comparing condition among different populations.
 Condition has been used as a surrogate for fish body composition, as a measure of fish health and to assess productivity or prey available (Blackwell et al. 2000).